How Do I?

 Does the Friend of the Court have a motion packet for change of custody?

 Yes.
-The custody and parenting time motion packets (forms) may be obtained from the Friend of the Court Receptionist on the 6th Floor.
+The custody and parenting time motion packets (forms) may be obtained from the Friend of the Court Receptionist on the 2nd Floor in the old County Building located at 10 N Main St, Mount Clemens, MI 48043.

 The other parent and I agree on a change of custody.
 Can the Friend of the Court help us obtain an order?